Jayme is an artist and freelance writer who trained in the medical field and has worked as a caregiver, farmer, mom, and

-Optional: If you want you can choose a stiffer fabric for the back of the bib to make it hold its shape better.
+Optional: If you want, you can choose a stiffer fabric to use for the back of the bib to make it hold its shape better.

 - If it is particularly wrinkly, you might want to run a hot iron over.
 Do this BEFORE you mark on it, else you run the risk of setting the ink into the cloth.

 - Lay your bib or bib pattern on the fabric.
 If you are using a large, solid-colored shirt, you can lay the pattern sideways and get two or three bibs from the same shirt.